tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-to-improve-your-tech.md

 ## Write a book

-If you are a masochistic type of person then I recommend you write a book, almost everybody in the tech world that I know swore that they would never write a book again when they were done…….and yet they did.
+If you are a masochistic type of person then I recommend you write a book, almost everybody in the tech world that I know swore that they would never write a book again when they were done.......and yet they did.
 In order to write a book you have to spend a LOT of time doing research, making sure your code is correct and much more.
 Once you are done with this if you were not a subject expert you will be now.
 The worst part of writing a book is the initial feedback you get pointing out all your mistakes, if you are not thick skinned this could become a problem.

 ## Listen to podcast, watch webinars